kigichang/golang/class05.md

 原文：

-Arrays and structs are aggregate types; their values are **concatenations** of other values in memory.
+Arrays and structs are aggregate types; their values are ==concatenations== of other values in memory.
 Arrays are homogeneous—their elements all have the same type—whereas structs are heterogeneous.
-Both arrays and structs are **fixed size**.
+Both arrays and structs are ==fixed size==.

 註：